-The first date interview invites can be released is October 8.
-Programs may extend further invitations after this date on a rolling basis.
-The final date that programs may extend invitations is December 2.
+The first date interview invites can be released is October 15.
 All residency programs will be using the SF Match's integrated Interview Scheduler to send invitations.
 Applicants may schedule more than one interview per day as long as the schedules do not conflict.
 Reserving more than one interview within the same time slot is not permitted nor allowed on the Interview Scheduler.
 In order to arrange an interview with a different program at a conflicting time, an applicant must release one interview slot.